 Some foods are good for your health and some are not.
-Just like some foods boost digestion, eating certain foods boosts your immune system.
+Just like some foods boost digestion, certain foods boost your immune system.
 These foods might prevent you from catching diseases quickly and easily.
-If you want to avoid winter cold, the flu or common summer diseases, you need to include these immune boosters in your diet on a regular basis.
+If you want to avoid getting a winter cold, the flu, or common summer diseases, you need to include these immune boosters in your diet on a regular basis.

 1. Citrus fruits

 Citrus fruits are strong immunity boosters.
-They have vast amounts of vitamin C. Vitamin C increases the production of white blood cells, which play a vital role in fighting against infections.
+They have vast amounts of vitamin C. Vitamin C increases the production of white blood cells, which play a vital role in fighting infections.
 That is the reason most people turn to vitamin C after catching a cold.
-Citrus fruits are the likes of lemon and oranges.
-They are sour in taste and most often found in winters.
-Your body does not produce or store vitamin C but you need it.
-Many of the health care specialists prescribe daily intake of vitamin C. Thus, you need to take it from external sources.
-Citrus fruit is an important source of the vitamin.
+Citrus fruits are the likes of lemons and oranges.
+They are sour in taste and most often found in winter.
+Your body does not produce or store vitamin C, but you need it.
+Many healthcare specialists prescribe a daily intake of vitamin C. Thus, you need to get it from external sources.
+Citrus fruit is an important source of vitamins.
 Some of the citrus fruits are:

 2. Red bell peppers

 People turn to ginger once they are sick.
-Why not use it before catching a disease.
-As it is said, ‘’Precaution is better than treatment’’.
+Why not use it before catching a disease?
+As it is said, “Precaution is better than treatment.”
 It helps to decrease inflammation.
-Thus, it is used for sore-throat and other inflammatory diseases.
+Thus, it is used for sore throats and other inflammatory diseases.
 It also helps against nausea.
 Ginger has a compound known as gingerol, a relative of capsaicin.
 It also helps to decrease chronic pain.

 Blueberries contain a flavonoid known as anthocyanin.
 Anthocyanin has antioxidant properties.
-As said before anti-oxidants are excellent for your immune system.
+As said before, antioxidants are excellent for your immune system.
 They strengthen your defense against various diseases.
-Studies show that people who eat flavanoid-rich foods are less likely to have an upper respiratory tract infection.
-Blueberries also help against common cold and flu.
+Studies show that people who eat flavonoid-rich foods are less likely to have an upper respiratory tract infection.
+Blueberries also help against the common cold and flu.

 7. Dark Chocolate

 Yes, dark chocolate also helps boost your immune system.
 Theobromine is found in dark chocolate.
-Theobromine is an antioxidant which strengthens your immune system.
+Theobromine is an antioxidant that strengthens your immune system.
 It protects your body cells from free radicals.